Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Lester Dewayne Tatum
+Deputy Sheriff Lester Dewayne Tatum

-Trinity County Sheriff's Department, Texas
+Trinity County Sheriff's Office, Texas

-End of Watch: Wednesday, December 28, 2005
+End of Watch Wednesday, December 28, 2005

 Reflections for Deputy Sheriff Lester Dewayne Tatum